 Salome is a very small town located in the state of Arizona.
 With a population of 1,508 people and two constituent neighborhoods, Salome is the 122nd largest community in Arizona.

 Because occupations involving physical labor dominate the local economy, Salome is generally considered to be a blue-collar town.
-52.13% of the Salome workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+58.54% of the Salome workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salome is a town of farmers, fishers, or foresters, professionals, and construction workers and builders.
-There are especially a lot of people living in Salome who work in farm management occupations (30.14%), office and administrative support (14.18%), and teaching (10.64%).
+There are especially a lot of people living in Salome who work in farm management occupations (44.25%), teaching (16.38%), and office and administrative support (11.15%).

 Being a small town, Salome does not have a public transit system used by locals to get to and from work.

-The citizens of Salome are slightly better educated than the national average of 21.84% for all cities and towns, with 21.14% of adults in Salome having a bachelor's degree or advanced degree.
+In terms of college education, Salome is nearly on par with the US average for all cities of 21.84%: 19.40% of adults 25 and older in Salome have a bachelor's degree or advanced degree.

+Salome is an extremely ethnically-diverse town.
 The people who call Salome home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salome residents report their race to be White.
 Salome also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.51% of the town’s residents.
-Important ancestries of people in Salome include Irish, English, Swedish, and Norwegian.
+People of Hispanic or Latino origin account for 36.03% of the town’s residents.
+Important ancestries of people in Salome include English, German, Swedish, and Norwegian.

 The most common language spoken in Salome is English.
 Other important languages spoken here include Spanish and Russian.